8nty/dns-bind9/doc/notes/notes-current.rst

   parameters to an ``http`` statement.
 The defaults are 300 and 100 respectively. :gl:`#2809`

-- Log an informational message when the internal RBT hashtable grows; as this process can be time-consuming especially at large cache sizes. :gl:`#2277`
+- Log an informational message when the internal RBT hashtable grows, as this process can be time-consuming especially at large cache sizes. :gl:`#2277`

 Removed Features